List of municipalities in Quebec: Township municipalities

 In Quebec, a township (French: canton) is an "[t]erritorial unit of a system of division of space, generally rectangular in shape, used for the freehold concession of public lands", while a township municipality (French: municipalité de canton) is the "[t]erritory or part of territory of a township established as a municipality."
 The Municipal Code of Quebec applies to all township municipalities in Quebec.

-Quebec has 42 township municipalities that had a cumulative population of 48,124 and in the 2021 Census of Population.
-Quebec's largest and smallest township municipalities by population are Shefford and Ristigouche-Partie-Sud-Est with populations of 7,253 and 170.
+Quebec has 41 township municipalities that had a cumulative population of 47,954 and in the 2021 Census of Population.
+Quebec's largest and smallest township municipalities by population are Shefford and Hampden with populations of 7,253 and 193.
 Quebec's largest and smallest township municipalities by area are Nédélec and Bedford with land areas of 371.49 km2 and 31.96 km2.

 United township municipalities

 A united township municipality (French: municipalité de cantons unis) in Quebec is the "[t]erritory of two or more neighbo[u]ring townships erected into a municipality."
 The Municipal Code of Quebec applies to all united township municipalities in Quebec.

 Quebec has two united township municipalities that had a cumulative population of 10,002 and in the 2021 Census of Population.
 Stoneham-et-Tewkesbury, the larger united township municipality, had a population of 9,682 and a land area of 670.03 km2 in 2021, while Latulipe-et-Gaboury had a population of 320 and a land area of 270.11 km2.